IDEAs in Action Curriculum

 First-Year Students from a North Carolina Early College

-If you were admitted as a first-year student and earned an associate's degree from a North Carolina early college (Cooperative Innovative High School) and qualify for the Comprehensive Articulation Agreement (CAA), all IDEAs in Action requirements are satisfied, with the following exceptions:
+If you were admitted as a first-year student and earned an associate's degree from a North Carolina early college (Cooperative Innovative High School) and qualify for the Comprehensive Articulation Agreement (CAA), all IDEAs in Action requirements are satisfied, with the following exceptions, which are degree requirements:

 - Global Language